markandre13/mediapipe_cc_lib/cc_lib/README.md

 * only face_landmarker (that's what i needed 1st)
 * api is close to mediapipe's internal api's
 * mediapipe_cc_lib has it's own headers as mediapipe's internal ones contain too many dependencies

+## mediapipe

+### how mediapipe builds

+* builds with bazel, which is google's internal build tool. it's written in java, can download additional files, etc.
+* absl: google's c++ utility library
+* tensorflow (lite): google's neural network library
+* protocol buffers: google's programming language independent data exchange format
+* details on the [face landmarker](https://developers.google.com/mediapipe/solutions/vision/face_landmarker): task file and detailed description are linked at the bottom of the page

 ## build